Magarasi: Plot

-In Divya's last episode, Bharathi met with an accident.
+In (Divya Sridhar). last episode, Bharathi met with an accident.
 It makes her face damaged.
 She had a face transplant and get a new face (Srithika Saneesh).
 In the accident, she also lost her memory.
 Now, the story continued with Bharathi's new face and her name also changed as "Shakthi".
 Malliga, a village girl accidentally marries Puviarasan when he was disguised as Anbu without his old memories about the past.
 Nandan, the brother of Malliga changed the face of Bharathi by face transplant and made her believe as Shakthi.
 However Shakthi regained her memories as Bharathi and joined again with Puviarasan's family.
 After knowing the truth that Bharathi is still alive, Malliga decided to leave Puviarasan and went back to her village.
 After series of events, Malliga discovers about her birth from a doctor named Sujatha, that Malliga was not a village girl but she was born in Haridwar and Bharathi is her twin sister.
 Sujatha was the gynecologist doctor and a close friend of Bharathi and Malliga's mother.
 Knowing this truth, Malliga becomes very happy and decided to be the surrogate mother for Bharathi and Puviarasan's baby due to Bharathi unable to beget a chids due to the accident.
 But Malliga does not reveal this matter to bharathi and her family.
 Eventually Malliga marries Tamizharasan the brother of Puviarasan due to Chidamabaram family misunderstood that Malliga was carrying tamizharasan's child in her womb.
 Meanwhile Bharathi discovers the whereabouts of her mother Durga and made her stay in Chandrika's house.
 Actually Chandrika was the wife of Senthoorapandian who was the guardian of Bharathi in Haridwar and wanted to amass her wealth by killing her and Puviarasan.
 Senthoorapandian eventually dies in a mishap while escaping from police custody and Chandrika wanted to take revenge on Bharathi and Puviarasan's family because she considered Bharathi as the indirect reason for her husband's death.
 She plots eventually to take revenge on Bharathi and Chidambaram's family.